|My Favourite Planet > Blogs > Cheshire Cat Blog > |

 Other doors lead to two bedrooms and the kitchen.

 It's 5 am and still dark.
 There's just enough light to see not very much.

 We can barely see pizza boxes and beer cans littering the room.

 Bob is asleep on the sofa.

 Charlene and Sue are outside (offstage) and begin knocking on the front door.

 Charlene: Hello, is anybody there?

-Bob stirs from sleep, groaning: Jeff enters, trying to pull his pants on at the same time.
+Jeff enters from his bedroom, trying to pull his pants on at the same time.

 Jeff: (softly to Bob) Who is it?